Indicator ValueType can possibly used by Investfly to validate expression and optimize experience for users

 or you can a small variation (e.g SMA but with using Heikin Ashi Candles), then you can use this function

-Compute indicator series based on provided input timed data series and parameter values.
+Compute indicator series based on provided parameters.

 This function must return List of indicator values instead of only the most recent single value because indicator